 Or you may want to consider a supplement instead.
 You’ll find biotin supplements online and in natural food stores.

 We’re still learning about the role that magnesium plays in diabetes.
 But we already know that when insulin levels spike magnesium levels tend to drop.
-And that folks whose eat more magnesium-rich foods have a much lower risk of developing diabetes.
+And that folks who eat more magnesium-rich foods have a much lower risk of developing diabetes.

-In a huge study that included over 600,000 people researchers found that the folks who had the most magnesium in their diets had a healthy 17 percent lower risk of developing type 2-diabetes than those who had the least magnesium.
+In a huge study that included over 600,000 people, researchers found that the folks who had the most magnesium in their diets had a healthy 17 percent lower risk of developing type 2-diabetes than those who had the least magnesium.

 And when they took a deeper dive into the data from the observational study, they found that for every 100 mcg increase in magnesium in the diet there was a corresponding 13 percent drop in diabetes risk.

-In other studies, magnesium supplements lowered fasting blood sugars in volunteers who were at risk for diabetes, and HbA1c in people who already had it.
+Plus, in other studies, magnesium supplements lowered fasting blood sugars in volunteers who were at risk for diabetes, and HbA1c in people who already had it.